digipolisantwerp/search_widget_angular/README.md

 # Search Smart Widget UI (Angular)

+## Deprecated

+This widget has been deprecated and should not be used for new projects, although the code can be used as inspiration.

+## Introduction

 This is the Angular 6+ UI for a Smart Widget implementing a search bar with suggestions.
 It is matched by a [corresponding back-end service](https://bitbucket.antwerpen.be/projects/ASA/repos/search_api_nodejs/browse) which is needed when running it in remote mode.

 ![screenshot](example.png)